Fatimaalharthi/portfolio-optimizer-dashboard/README.md

 ## Project Overview

-This project presents an interactive financial and operational dashboard designed to analyze business performance using retail sales data.
-The objective of the dashboard is to transform raw transactional data into clear, actionable insights that support decision-making for non-technical stakeholders.
+This project presents an interactive business performance dashboard designed to analyze retail sales operations and profitability using transactional data.
+The objective of the dashboard is to transform raw business records into meaningful insights that support data-driven decision-making and provide a clear understanding of organizational performance.

-The dashboard focuses on evaluating revenue performance, profitability trends, and operational drivers across product categories and geographic regions.
-By combining key performance indicators with interactive visualizations, the solution enables users to quickly understand business health, identify performance patterns, and explore areas of opportunity or risk.

-The project was developed as part of a practical assessment for the Data Analyst position, demonstrating analytical thinking, data visualization skills, and the ability to communicate insights effectively.
+The dashboard delivers an executive-level view of key financial and operational metrics by combining summarized performance indicators with interactive visual analysis.
+It allows stakeholders to evaluate revenue trends, profitability patterns, and operational performance across product categories and geographic regions.
+The design emphasizes clarity, accessibility, and structured storytelling so that insights can be easily interpreted by both technical and non-technical users.

 ---